A brief detour from the Via Francigena, the 2000 km pilgrim path which joins Canterbury to Rome.

 We returned to Piazza del Comun to explore the small shops for dinner ingredients.
 We bought some aromatic bread, prosciutto, cheese, tomatoes and a bottle of wine.
 Once our haul had been delivered back to the guest house’s garden, we whiled away the warm evening chatting.

 Storms raged overnight.
 The wind blew rain in through our open window before I was able to close it.
 By morning the storms had passed, leaving a refreshing dampness over Assisi.

-We were going to climb to the Eremo del Carceri today……What are you going to do with this information right now?
+We were going to climb to the Eremo del Carceri today……What questions does this raise for you?